adaptingadapting/holbertonschool-simple_shell/README.md

 This file contains the function `_getenv`, that does the exact same as its C Library counterpart, but as it isn't allowed in the project, we use our own.

 <h4>sigHandler.c</h4>
+This function catches certain commands from the keyboard, like ctrl+c.

 <h4>xuteFunc.c</h4>
 This file contains a function called xcuteFunc, that shortcuts the execution progress by checking the path of the program and seeing if it is compatible.